D-Pow/mock-requests/ReadMe.md

     response.type = 'basic';
     ```

-2) This library also works with other members of the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#Fetch_Interfaces),
+2. This library also works with other members of the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#Fetch_Interfaces),
 so you can alternatively use an instance of the `Request` class in your `fetch()` calls, e.g. `fetch(new Request(url, options))`.

-3) You may import either the `MockRequests` default export or any of its individual fields, e.g. <br />
+3. You may import either the `MockRequests` default export or any of its individual fields, e.g. <br />
 `import MockRequests, { setMockUrlResponse } from 'mock-requests';`

-4) This works with any environment that uses either `fetch` or `XMLHttpRequest`, regardless of if said
+4. This works with any environment that uses either `fetch` or `XMLHttpRequest`, regardless of if said
 environment is a browser, web/service worker, or a Node script.
-As long as they are defined natively or
+As long as they are defined (natively or
-by polyfill, any usage of `fetch`/`XMLHttpRequest` request to a URL configured by `MockRequests` will be
+by polyfill), any usage of `fetch`/`XMLHttpRequest` request to a URL configured by `MockRequests` will be
 mocked appropriately.
 For example,

     ```javascript